RetroAchievements/docs/docs/developer-docs/developer-welcome.md

 ### Creating Game Pages and Linking Hashes

-The biggest one is that now you can link new hashes to games by loading the game in an RA emulator and linking it.
+The biggest new privilege is that you can now link new hashes to games by loading the game in an RA emulator and linking it.

 If creating a new page, select "New Title" and write an appropriate name in the text box.
 Check if there are any junk pages labeled ~Z~ which can be recycled.